lawrie/blackicemx_nmigen_examples/README.md

 ### leds

-Runmning leds.py counts on the 4 leds.
+Running leds.py counts on the 4 leds.
 It uses a timer that wraps round into about every second, and sets the 4 leds to the most significant bits of the timer.
 You can adjust the width of the timer to set the speed.

 ```python